zoeskan/MCB185/unit6-sequences.md

 ### mcb185 Library ###

 Reading FASTA files is a little bit awkward because there is no end-of-record delimiter.
-Records start with `>` but the end is either signalled by a new record or the end of the file.
+Records start with `>` but the end is either signaled by a new record or the end of the file.
 To make our lives a little simpler, we're going to import a FASTA file reader from the MCB185 repo.